 A faculty member outside of the library gave me the idea of having librarians offer subject-specific credit research classes in the Junior Clusters.
 The clusters are kind of like distribution requirements.
 Nearly all Juniors are required to choose a theme and then take classes (offered in various departments) that are part of that theme.
 The theme may be related to their major and may not.
 So the library could offer junior-level research-focused classes in gender studies, environmental studies, American studies, etc. that interested students would opt-into.
 The library could then work with those those students interested in improving their research skills over the course of a quarter, covering far more than we would be able to cover even if we were embedded in several courses in a discipline.

-This isn’t something my colleagues would go for because, with our staffing, it would be an either/or proposition; either focus on instruction in your liaison areas or focus on teaching credit classes.
+This isn’t something we would go for because, with our staffing, it would be an either/or proposition; either focus on instruction in your liaison areas or focus on teaching credit classes.
 Given the strong liaison relationships my colleagues have developed with their departments, it’s a non-starter.
 And I feel similarly about my own liaison area and wouldn’t want to give up my instructional role within it.
 Still, I found the concept a very seductive one.
 What if we focused on providing in-depth research instruction through for-credit classes at the junior-level?
 Students are at a place where their research assignments are becoming more demanding and are usually receptive to learning how to improve their research skills (they don’t think they’re experts like Freshmen often do).
 It’s exciting to imagine being able to teach all of our library instruction program learning outcomes in a single course, since most of us don’t even cover all of them in a discipline, and being able to work with students throughout the term.
 We could deeply benefit those who are interested in benefitting and serve others through instruction at the reference desk, Freshman instruction and learning objects.

 I never found the idea of for-credit classes appealing in my last job, but we really could reach every student at Norwich with library instruction through EN 101.
 At an institution where 2/3 of our students start out as juniors (mostly from community colleges), there is no catchall class.
 While it’s still important to focus on Freshman instruction to improve retention (at least we hope we are contributing to retention), it can’t be our primary focus like it is at many institutions.
 There’s no one obvious route for us to ensure that all of the students at PSU are information literate, so we make lots of efforts in lots of different places.
 And it’s so difficult to build on anything we’ve taught at the lower levels because, for some students, it’s the first time they’ve had library instruction.